JLEspinel/A-Third-Tine/_posts/2018-1-15-New-Hobby:-2018-Predictions.md

 So I was wrong.

 Looking back on it last year I wondered if I could somehow improve my long run forecasting abilities and redeem myself.

+Enter SSC.

+I saw the 2017 calibration results and I was immediately hooked on the idea of trying my hand at the same exercise.

+What follows is a list of predictions for prominent outcomes in 2018 at varying degrees of certainty: